|

 Even better, you can take a look at the full list of budgeting categories and decide what is allowed and what isn’t allowed.

 There is no right or wrong answer.
-But, you need to commit to your no spend challenge, and in order to do that, you must decide what to spend and what not to spend.
+But, you need to commit to your no spend challenge, and to do that, you must decide what to spend and what not to spend.

 3. Keep Track of Progress